 It also allowed us to keep our content types very pure.
 In the past we’ve run into situations where we have had to use flags such as "switch sides" or “columns” to define the layout of the content.
 With a container content type, you can add website-specific layout flags to your components, without littering the raw content component, which could just as easily be consumed by other media, such as Amazon Alexa or Google Home.

-We began to develop the site using this as a basis for our content modelling and components.
+We began to develop the site using this as a basis for our content modeling and components.
 It worked very nicely within Gatsby and our codebase was feeling clean.
 However — we hit a few dealbreaking caveats:

 In terms of the editor experience, this problem can be fixed with enough education and training.
 A conversation that outlines the benefits of this approach would have most editors sold on the extra hoops they might have to jump through.
 Plus, Contentful’s admin interface is really nice and clean anyway, so it’s pretty hard to get lost.